Skip to main contentSkip to data table

 Pressure Shift vs 30D

 This is the existing Flow Intensity formula under clearer naming.
-It measures how far current 24-hour flow pressure deviates from the coin's own trailing 30 fully closed daily Ethereum baseline.
+It measures how far current 24-hour flow pressure deviates from the coin's own trailing 30 fully closed daily configured issuance-chain baseline.

 denominator = max(baselineDailyAbs × 0.3, $1M)